david-hirst/MOTL/README.md

 The repository is organised into four folders:

-[MOTL_functions](https://github.com/david-hirst/MOTL/tree/main/MOTL_functions): This folder contains functions to apply MOTL (and others related to the TCGA data downloading/preprocessing).
+[MOTL_functions](https://github.com/david-hirst/MOTL/tree/main/MOTL_functions): This folder contains the functions that are used to apply MOTL, functions for downloading and preprocessing TCGA multi-omics data, and functions for applying MOFA to a multi-omics learning or target dataset.

-[SimulationStudy](https://github.com/david-hirst/MOTL/tree/main/SimulationStudy): This folder contains scripts for carrying out the simulation study.
+[SimulationStudy](https://github.com/david-hirst/MOTL/tree/main/SimulationStudy): This folder contains scripts for carrying out the evaluation protocol using simulated data.
 More details in the [00_SimStudy_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/SimulationStudy/00_SimStudy_ReadMe.md) file.

-[TCGAStudy](https://github.com/david-hirst/MOTL/tree/main/TCGAStudy): This folder contains scripts for carrying out the TCGA study, as well as functions that can be downloaded to apply MOTL to a target dataset of interest.
+[TCGAStudy](https://github.com/david-hirst/MOTL/tree/main/TCGAStudy): This folder contains scripts for carrying out the evaluation protocol using TCGA multi-omics data.
 More details in the [00_TCGAstudy_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/TCGAStudy/00_TCGAstudy_ReadMe.md) file.

 [GlioblastomaUseCase](https://github.com/david-hirst/MOTL/tree/main/GlioblastomaUseCase): This folder contains scripts for the use case illustration of MOTL with glioblastoma data.
 More details in the [00_GlioblastomaUseCase_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/GlioblastomaUseCase/00_GlioblastomaUseCase_ReadMe.md) file.